unexpectedjs/unexpected/documentation/assertions/any/to-equal.md

   one: 1,
   two: 2,
   four: 4,
-  five: 5, // should be removed
+  five: 5 // should be removed
-  three: undefined // should equal 3
+  // missing three: 3
 }
 ```